LiliaFramework/Lilia/documentation/docs/meta/panel.md

 # Panel Meta

-Lilia's interface relies on VGUI panels with extra functionality.

-This document describes convenience methods available to those panels.
+This page documents methods available on the `Panel` meta table, representing UI panels in the Lilia framework.

 ---

 ## Overview

-Panel meta functions support scaled positioning, listen for inventory changes, and offer other utilities that make building responsive menus and HUD elements easier.
+The `Panel` meta table extends Garry's Mod's base panel functionality with Lilia-specific features including inventory change listening, scaled positioning, and automatic hook management.
+These methods provide enhanced UI capabilities for creating responsive and interactive interfaces within the Lilia framework, particularly for inventory management and other game systems.

 ---